Fawnskin, California

 Fawnskin is an unincorporated community in San Bernardino County, California, United States.
-Its altitude is 6,827 feet (2,081 m).
-The community has a post office, which was established on May 18, 1918.
+It is located on the northwest side of Big Bear Valley, in the heart of the San Bernardino Mountains, at an altitude of 6,827 feet (2,081 m).
+The tiny community has a "permanent" population of 380, and many vacation homes that range from multi-million dollar mansions to decaying log cabins.
+Fawnskin has its own US Post Office, established on May 18, 1918, but to this day, mail must be picked up because there is no delivery service.

 History

-The small township was once an artists' colony, which attracted artisans, musicians, composers and actors from the Los Angeles area.
+This small community was once an artists' colony, which attracted artisans, musicians, composers and actors from the Los Angeles area.
 Mountain travelers in the 19th century came to the Big Bear Valley through Fawnskin on the rough road by stagecoach and later motorcars.
 Several other names were temporarily chosen for the North Shore village including Bald Eagle Valley, Big Bear Village, Cline-Miller, Grout, and Oso Grande.